 - a psychiatric disorder

 Treatment for addiction may include counseling.
 This can help the person to deal with coexisting addictions or psychiatric problems.
 People who are addicted to marijuana are commonly addicted to other substances.

 - family counseling

 - motivational enhancement therapy

-Medication to treat marijuana withdrawal symptoms is not currently available.
+Medication to treat marijuana withdrawal symptoms is not presently available.

-The outlook for marijuana addiction depends on how long a person has been using the drug and whether there is an addiction to other substances.
-Although treatment can work, relapse is common.
-Only about 50 percent of people in treatment go longer than two weeks without using marijuana, according to the National Institute on Drug Abuse.
+The outlook for marijuana addiction depends on how long a person has been using the drug and whether they are addicted to other substances.
+Various treatments can be very effective and long-lasting, though relapse is a common issue.
+According to NIDA, about 50 percent of people in treatment go longer than two weeks without using marijuana.

 The best way to prevent marijuana abuse and addiction is to avoid using the drug, unless a medical professional prescribes it to you.
 Always use prescribed medications only as recommended.